Voyageur II Clothing and Equipment

 Click here for a PDF printable version of this list.

 Clothing and equipment is incredibly important on all V2 trips.
 You will be traveling for 7 weeks in a far-north, remote wilderness environment.
-The environment here is particularly unique (ie. Weather is varied and extreme) and gear takes a beating.
+The environment here is particularly unique (i.e. Weather is varied and extreme) and gear takes a beating.
 It is critical that your clothing and equipment is up to the task.
-You can expect temperature extremes from 0C to 30C or even -5C.
+You can expect temperature extremes from just below freezing all the way to 30C, sometimes in the span of 24 hours.
 When its hot it can be really hot – remember there is close to 24hr sun and often no trees for shade, when it’s cold it can feel really cold.
 Rain and high winds (typical in the Barrens) can make a chilly day feel downright frigid.
 If you are properly prepared then you will be able to truly enjoy this incredibly beautiful and varied environment, if you are not then it becomes a safety issue.

 You will want to focus on packing light as well as warm.
 Huge heavy packs are not fun to deal with.
-If you are bringing any treats make them small.
+If you are bringing any treats make them small – talk with your leaders and groups about “group treats”

 ☐ 1 PFD – ensure it is in GOOD shape, comfortable and government-approved.
 Check seams and quality of material for sun damage.